WebAssembly/gc/proposals/gc/Post-MVP.md

 For example, this would be necessary to fully implement a JVM with threading using GC types.
 In order to support this, the type system must track which references can be *shared* across threads.

-The basic idea for enriching Wasm with shared references have already been laid out in our [OOPSLA'19 paper](https://github.com/WebAssembly/spec/blob/master/papers/oopsla2019.pdf).
+The basic idea for enriching Wasm with shared references has already been laid out in our [OOPSLA'19 paper](https://github.com/WebAssembly/spec/blob/master/papers/oopsla2019.pdf).

 **Why Post-MVP:** Shared references have not been included in the GC MVP, because they will require engines to implement *concurrent garbage collection*.
 That requires major changes to most existing Web implementation, that will probably take a long time to implement, let alone optimise.